mnnxp/cadbaselibrary-freecad/README.md

 ![This GIF shows the process of getting the list of component modifications and a set of FreeCAD files.](./Resources/getting_data.gif "Getting the list of component modifications and a set of FreeCAD files.")

-### Create a new component
+### Create Components

-The **Add component** button is used to create a new component on the CADBase platform. Сlicking on the button opens a modal window in which ability create a new component (part, project, etc.) with a given name.
+Use **Add component** to create a new component (part, project, etc.) on CADBase.
+This opens a modal window for entering the component name.

 <p align="center">
   <img src="./Resources/new_component.png" alt="This is the window for creating a new component (part) on CADBase platform." width="70%"/>